1) Install Java SE Development Kit

 create all the different sizes).

-8) Build macOS application with installer
+8) Build macOS application and installer

 package folder and